-GENERAL HEALTH AND SAFETY RULES AND EXPECTATION IS Student Name Grade: School Name: Boyle Street Education Centre School Year: These expectations reflect regulatory, division and school health The active participation of students in our CTS, Science and Fine healthy environment is our priority.
-Students are expected to f rules/procedures and to take responsibility for the health and safet Arts programs in a safe and ollow health and safety Student Behavior Initial I am responsible for the safety of others and myself around r ne.
-I must follow the rules and procedures established by the teammediately obey all warning and verbal commands from the I will follow the instructions given during the lesson and/or desomething I do not fully understand, I will ask my teacher for assistance.
-If the behavior of another student indicates he/she is not well, or is acting in an unusual or unsafe manner, I will report the situation to the teacher.
+GENERAL HEALTH AND SAFETY RULES AND EXPECTATION IS Student Name Grade: School Name: Boyle Street Education Centre School Year: These expectations reflect regulatory, division and school healt The active participation of students in our CTS, Science and Fine healthy environment is our priority.
+Students are expected to rules/procedures and to take responsibility for the health and safe Arts programs in a safe and follow health and safety Student Behavior Initial I am responsible for the safety of others and myself around me.
+I must follow the rules and procedures established by the te immediately obey all warning and verbal commands from th acher at all times.
+I will e teacher.
+I will follow the instructions given during the lesson and/or d something I do not fully understand, I will ask my teacher fo r assistance.
+If the behavior of another student indicates he/she is not we unusual or unsafe manner, I will report the situation to the te eacher.
 I will not operate and/or use equipment for the first time without first having received instructions and/or a safety demonstration from the teacher.
-I will not throw objects, run, or participate in any undisciplined d classroom conduct.
-I will not bring visitors or friends to the classroom unless I ha permission. ve the teacher's I will report to the teacher when I am under the influence of p if I have a health problem. prescribed medication or I will read all written instructions before starting an activity or experiment.
-General Safety Precautio ns I will tie back long hair when required.
-If working around moving equipment I will not wear loose clo such as scarves, ties, or long necklaces.
-I will remove all jew rings, and necklaces. (religious necklaces must be secured or elry, including watches, I will always cut away from myself and others when using a k knife or blade.
+I will not throw objects, run, or participate in any undisciplined classroom conduct.
+I will not bring visitors or friends to the classroom unless I have the teacher's permission.
+I will report to the teacher when I am under the influence of prescribed medication or if I have a health problem.
+I will read all written instructions before starting an activity or experiment.
+General Safety Precaution ons I will tie back long hair when required.
+If working around moving equipment I will not wear loose cle such as scarves, ties, or long necklaces.
+I will remove all jev rings, and necklaces. (religious necklaces must be secured welry, including watches, I will always cut away from myself and others when using a knife or blade.
 I will not use cracked or broken equipment or glassware.
-I winglass as my teacher directs.
-II dispose of broken I will not drink or taste any substances in the lab/activity (with labs but only if instructed to do so by my teacher). · I will follow safe handling procedures for materials and equipment.
-I will learn the location of safety equipment (e.g., fire extingular eyewash, protective equipment etc.) and follow all emergence by my teacher.
+I was glass as my teacher directs. vill dispose of broken I will not drink or taste any substances in the lab/activity (wit labs but only if instructed to do so by my teacher).
+I will follow safe handling procedures for materials and equipment.
+I will learn the location of safety equipment (e.g., fire extingueyewash, protective equipment etc.) and follow all emergen by my teacher.